A very high-level overview of the data store landscape, covering relational databases (SQL), NoSQL and NewSQL data stores

 - Example: it is very common to use a relational database for your application’s domain data but use a key-value store for caching purposes.

 - It could also be a good idea to store parts of your domain data in a relational database and other parts in a document database, depending on which one is a better fit for which part of the data.
-Of course, using multiple systems also means having to keep multiple systems running smoothly.
+Of course, this means you have to keep an additional data store up and running and the team has an additional data store to get familiar with.

 Hosted data stores